 The Sweet Melissa Foundation is a privately operated Not-For-Profit 501C Charitable Organization as recognized by the Internal Revenue Service and was established in 2007 by the Melissa A. (Sipe) Nichols family as a tribute to Melissa after her diagnosis with breast cancer in August of 2006.
 There will also be other sponsors like the best contractors for home remodeling, click this link here now to learn more.
 Melissa is a loving mother of four, daughter, sister of three and great friend to many who has inspired us through her battle with breast cancer.
 She fought this battle with a smile on her face, maintaining her dry wit and continually putting others and their needs before that of herself.
 The Sweet Melissa Foundation affords the Sipe Family the opportunity to positively impact others from Hendricks County battling this disease while at the same time offering special support to their families.

 The Sipe girls coached by their father, George Sipe, grew up at the Brownsburg Girls Softball Diamonds.
 They were a permanent fixture at the diamonds making a daily appearance to either; play ball, practice ball or support a friend’s team by watching a game.
+The father got Tustin elderly malnutrition lawyer, as he was getting older he was also getting unhealthy.
 The great memories created and friends made through the years at the diamonds were the driving force in the decision to develop this tournament as a way to help those battling cancer.

 The tournament has grown and gained momentum each year generating between $12,000.00 to $16,000.00 in donations in 2007, 2008, 2009, 2012 and 2013.
 Due to the family expanding in 2009 with the birth of triplets and the exhaustion that accompanies such a feat the family was unable to produce the tournament in 2010 and 2011.
 The family returned with a vengeance in 2012, backed by their new corporate sponsor, Celebrity Cruises and with the strong support of the community was able to raise close to $20,000.00 to benefit the families of Triston Chandlee (Stage 2 Lymphoblastic Lymphoma) and Amanda Kelly (Stage 3 Breast Cancer metastasized to lymph nodes).
 Additional funds were raised at the after party at the Dog House Sports Bar for BHS Alumni Marci McDonald Boysen (Melanoma).